k2view-academy/K2View-Academy/articles/TDM/tdm_overview/02_tdm_glossary.md

 <h4><a href="/articles/02_fabric_architecture/01_fabric_architecture_overview.md#21-fabric-storage">MDB / MicroDB</a></h4>
 </td>
 <td valign="top" width="600pxl">
-<p>A micro-database, a small SQL database, is used to store Data Product / LU Instance (LUI) data.
+<p>A micro-database, a small SQL database, is used for storing Data Product / LU Instance (LUI) data.
 It is stored as an SQLite file, depending on the saved property's definition in the LU Schema.</p>
 </td>
 </tr>
 <tr>